The Secretary of State was asked—

 My hon.
 Friend is absolutely correct that the way in which the world will end poverty is by having sustainable and inclusive economic growth.
 To achieve the sustainable development goals, we need to crowd in not just development finance, but $2.5 trillion annually for development.

 Alleviating poverty should be at the core of everything that DFID does.
-As such, I am sure that the Secretary of State will be just as deeply concerned as I was to see the former Foreign Secretary throw his weight behind a report published this week that calls on changing the Department’s purpose from poverty reduction to further
+As such, I am sure that the Secretary of State will be just as deeply concerned as I was to see the former Foreign Secretary throw his weight behind a report published this week that calls for changing the Department’s purpose from poverty reduction to furthering

 “the nation’s overall strategic goals”.

-Will the Minister take this opportunity to confirm that the Department will not become a subsidiary of the Foreign Office and that the 0.7% of GNI will be firmly committed to poverty reduction?
+Will the Minister take this opportunity to confirm that the Department will not become a subsidiary of the Foreign Office and that the 0.7% of gross national income will be firmly committed to poverty reduction?

 Yes, I can confirm that that is the Government’s policy.

 Leaving the EU: Developing Countries